Eric050505/SUSTech-Course-CS205/README.md

-This is a course from SUSTech CS205, C & C++ Program Design.
+This is a course from `SUSTech` `CS205`, `C & C++ Program Design`.

-I only get B in this course.
+I only get `B` in this course.
 To tell the truth, Prof. Yu was not generous.

 It was really difficult to do those reports for me because I had never do something alike before.
-But if you could try your best, then I strongly recommend this course because it would be one of the best optional courses in SUSTech.
+But if you could try your best, then I strongly recommend this course because it would be one of the best optional courses in `SUSTech`.

-* Semester: 2024, Spring
+* Semester: `2024, Spring`

-* Instructor: Shiqi Yu
+* Instructor: `Shiqi Yu`